American-Refining-Group/DOCS-AS400-IBMi/docs/order-entry/GS929P Prod Loading File Maint-Inq/GS9293 RPGLE.md

 The RPG program `GS9293` is designed to copy product load records within an IBM i (AS/400) environment.
 It is called from the main program `GS929P` to create a new product load record by duplicating an existing record with new key values specified by the user.
 The program does not have a user interface (no display file) and focuses solely on database operations.
-Below, I outline the process steps, business rules, database tables used, and external programs called .
+Below, I outline the process steps, business rules, database tables used, and external programs called.

 ---